Private Scuba Classes

 Private scheduling for other courses.

-Advanced, Deep, Navigation, Rescue, and other specialties can be taken privately.
-Standard tuition applies plus a $200 private instructor rate.
+Advanced, Deep, Navigation, Rescue, and other SDI or PSS specialties can be taken privately.
+Standard tuition applies plus a $200 private instructor upgrade.

 Scheduling and Availability